Halogen: Etymology

 In 1811, the German chemist Johann Schweigger proposed that the name "halogen" – meaning "salt producer", from αλς [hals] "salt" and γενειν [genein] "to beget" – replace the name "chlorine", which had been proposed by the English chemist Humphry Davy.
 Davy's name for the element prevailed.
 However, in 1826, the Swedish chemist Baron Jöns Jacob Berzelius proposed the term "halogen" for the elements fluorine, chlorine, and iodine, which produce a sea-salt-like substance when they form a compound with an alkaline metal.

 The English names of these elements all have the ending -ine.
 Fluorine's name comes from the Latin word fluere, meaning "to flow", because it was derived from the mineral fluorite, which was used as a flux in metalworking.
 Chlorine's name comes from the Greek word chloros, meaning "greenish-yellow".
 Bromine's name comes from the Greek word bromos, meaning "stench".
 Iodine's name comes from the Greek word iodes, meaning "violet".
 Astatine's name comes from the Greek word astatos, meaning "unstable".
-Tennessine is named after the US state of Tennessee.
+Tennessine is named after the US state of Tennessee, where it was synthesized.

 Characteristics

 Chemical

-The halogens fluorine, chlorine, bromine, and iodine are nonmetals; the chemical properties of the two heaviest group 17 members have not been conclusively investigated.
+The halogens fluorine, chlorine, bromine, and iodine are nonmetals; the chemical properties of astatine and tennessine, two heaviest group 17 members, have not been conclusively investigated.
 The halogens show trends in chemical bond energy moving from top to bottom of the periodic table column with fluorine deviating slightly.
 It follows a trend in having the highest bond energy in compounds with other atoms, but it has very weak bonds within the diatomic F2 molecule.
 This means that further down group 17 in the periodic table, the reactivity of elements decreases because of the increasing size of the atoms.

 Halogens are highly reactive, and as such can be harmful or lethal to biological organisms in sufficient quantities.
 This high reactivity is due to the high electronegativity of the atoms due to their high effective nuclear charge.
 Because the halogens have seven valence electrons in their outermost energy level, they can gain an electron by reacting with atoms of other elements to satisfy the octet rule.
 Fluorine is the most reactive of all elements; it is the only element more electronegative than oxygen, it attacks otherwise-inert materials such as glass, and it forms compounds with the usually inert noble gases.
 It is a corrosive and highly toxic gas.
 The reactivity of fluorine is such that, if used or stored in laboratory glassware, it can react with glass in the presence of small amounts of water to form silicon tetrafluoride (SiF4).
 Thus, fluorine must be handled with substances such as Teflon (which is itself an organofluorine compound), extremely dry glass, or metals such as copper or steel, which form a protective layer of fluoride on their surface.

 The high reactivity of fluorine allows some of the strongest bonds possible, especially to carbon.
 For example, Teflon is fluorine bonded with carbon and is extremely resistant to thermal and chemical attacks and has a high melting point.